In this post, we discuss why you probably stop writing, and we list 10 ways to get yourself out of writer’s rut.

-I have also interviewed more than 100 authors.
+I have also interviewed more than 100 published authors.
 Most of these writers have a plan, they have a writing routine, they are open to learning, and they know how their book is going to end.
 They don’t believe in waiting for the muse.
 They believe in hard work.

 These are the most common reasons why writers stop writing.

-10 things writers struggle with when writing a book
+10 things writers struggle with when writing a book:

-- They can’t get beyond the synopsis.
+- We can’t get beyond the synopsis – or the story idea.

-- They can’t seem to finish anything.
+- We can’t seem to finish anything.

-- They write their characters into corners.
+- We write our characters into corners.
+(This happens without a plot.)

 Once we identify these problems, I am able to help my students.